collective/collective.folderishtypes/README.rst

 TODO
 ====

+- Depend on z3c.jbot, so that overriding folder_listing and folder_summary_view
+  might also work at IPloneSite root.
 - Write tests
 - The folderish content viewlet seems to be shown regardless if it was registered via Generic Setup.
 Fix that.